10 Church Volunteer Appreciation Ideas (+ Free Thank-You Cards)

-1. Thank volunteers in your church newsletter or bulletins.
+1. Shout-out volunteers in the church newsletter or bulletin.

 For example: